microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 2. Open the `src/extension` folder using `VSCode`.
 3. Start the debugger by pressing `F5`.
 This should open the Extension Development Host in a new Visual Studio Code window.
 4. In the Extension Development Host, press `Ctrl + Shift ⇧ + P` in Windows/Linux or `Command ⌘ + Shift ⇧ + P` in Mac to open the Command Palette.
-5. In the Command Palette, type `Web Template Studio (local): Launch` and press `Enter` to launch the extension.
+5. In the Command Palette, type `Web Template Studio (local): Create Web App` and press `Enter` to launch the extension.
 We recently added concurrent installation support.
-    - `Web Template Studio: Launch`: this would launch the marketplace version.
+    - `Web Template Studio: Create Web App`: this would launch the marketplace version.
-    - `Web Template Studio (nightly): Launch`: this would launch an installed instance of the extension.
+    - `Web Template Studio (nightly): Create Web App`: this would launch an installed instance of the extension.

 ## How to develop the client
 As the client is injected as a static web app in the webview of the extension, debugging inside the extension can be challenging.
 Running the client in a browser is useful for quickly testing HTML or CSS changes and for debugging since you can use **Chrome extensions** such as `React and Redux developer tools`.